Disabled Person Hunting and Fishing License

-All disability licenses, including replacement licenses, issued after January 1, 1997, will expire five years from the date of issuance and are no longer valid if the holder moves out of the State of Florida.
+All disability licenses, including replacement licenses, issued after January 1, 1997, will expire every two to five years depending on the qualifying authority and are no longer valid if the holder moves out of the State of Florida.

 To receive a no-cost Resident Disabled Person's Hunting and Fishing License, applicants must provide proof of being totally and permanently disabled.
 Not all disabled persons will meet the criteria to receive the no-cost license.
 The license is not a disability accommodation but an economic accommodation for the segment of the disabled population who typically can least afford to pay for the license.